-Patrick Little is studying 1st Year
+Patrick Little is studying 1st Year Science.

 chose to live at St Mary's College with my brother Ben when he was going into his second year of residence.
-As he had already been there for a year it was very helpful having someone that could give me first-hand experience knowledge of what living in a college was like.
+As he had already been there for a year it was very helpful having someone that could give me first-hand experience and knowledge of what living in a college was like.
 Having met some of his college friends before, I felt more comfortable moving into an environment with familiar faces.

-Jacqueline Hester St Marv's 2nd Year Science II - Melbourne University

-■aving had such a great impression of St Mary's College throughout my first year, my sister Jacqui decided to come join me during my second year.
+Jacqueline Hester St Marv's 2nd Year Science II - Melbourne University aving had such a great impression of St Mary's College throughout my first year, my sister Jacqui decided to come join me during my second year.
 Having being placed on entirely different ends of the college, I found that running into each other would occur much less than what I had expected.
 The casual chats about college and home life was a breath of fresh air and the friendships that were created through the sibling connection were well worth having your younger sister residing with you at college (even if they were keeping a close eye on you).

-Benjamin Hester St Mary's College Alumni 2009-2010 BA Music - Melbourne University

-St. Mary's College were on display from the start of the 2011 academic year, with the College students of 2010 can be very pleased Principal, Sister Liz, presenting scholarships to 12 first-year and 7 returning students at Commencement Dinner on March 4.
-In addition to the St. Mary's College scholarships, these students received a Maria Jens Award, Culican-Ward scholarship, Invergowrie Foundation scholarships, Cabrini scholarships and the new of Melbourne Archdiocese scholarships.
+Benjamin Hester St Mary's College Alumni 2009-2010 BA Music - Melbourne University he high academic standards of honours.
+Indeed, more than one-third St. Mary's College were on display from the start of the 2011 academic year, with the College students of 2010 can be very pleased Principal, Sister Liz, presenting scholarships to 12 first-year and 7 returning students at Commencement Dinner on March 4.
+In addition to the St. Mary's College scholarships, these students received a Maria Jens Award, the Culican-Ward scholarship, Invergowrie Foundation scholarships, Cabrini scholarships and the new of Melbourne Archdiocese scholarships.
 Beyond their academic achievements, all of the scholarship recipients are individuals whose characters make them worthy recipients of these awards.

-The students of St. Mary's College had put in a solid effort in the second semester of 2010, with 17.42% of subjects taken earning first class he high academic standards of honours.
-Indeed, more than one-third (35.5%) of all subjects taken received a grade of H2A or higher.
-The with their results; yet there is room for the students of 2011 to take the College's academic performance to even greater heights.
+The students of St. Mary's College had put in a solid effort in the second semester of 2010, with 17.42% of subjects taken earning first class